 After review of the extremely limited sites available on Camperdown/Darlington Campus, this site was selected as the best option due to its proximity to the Quadrangle and the 'Cultural Precinct' proposed under the Campus Improvement Program 2014-20.
 This site has been proposed to contain a new building on four separate University masterplans since 1915.

 The University Art Gallery and Macleay Museum closed in November 2016 to enable staff to safely pack the artefacts and art pieces, and prepare exhibitions and programs for the new museum.
-The Nicholson Museum will remain open until just before the opening of the Chau Chak Wing Museum.
+The Nicholson Museum closed in March 2020 to prepare for the opening of the Chau Chak Wing Museum.

 After extensive due diligence investigations, it was discovered that the existing Macleay and Edgeworth-David buildings were not fit for purpose as a modern museum to meet stringent internal environmental controls.
 Further assessment of repurposing both the Macleay and Edgeworth-David buildings showed that the extent of works was far more extensive and cost prohibitive than previously envisaged, and similar to constructing a new building within the old heritage façade.